Physically Grounded Monocular Depth via Nanophotonic Wavefront Encoding

-We evaluate our approach in both simulated and physical experiments, demonstrating consistent improvement over state-of-the-art monocular depth estimators across all metrics.
-Notably, we achieve performance comparable to PromptDA ~\cite{lin2025prompting}, which relies on LiDAR as an auxiliary sensor.
-Given that our method recovers the metric depth solely from a compact metalens that passively encodes optical cues, these results underscore the potential of metalens-based prompting for depth perception and its applicability to VR/AR, miniature robotics, medical endoscopy, and other embedded 3D vision systems.
-In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item A novel approach that introduces metalens-encoded depth cues into foundation models, enabling nanophotonic prompting for physically grounded depth estimation. \item A novel light wave simulator with reduced simulation-to-real gap to enable large-scale training. \item An integrated hardware–software monocular depth sensing system that achieves state-of-the-art performance, while relying solely on passive optical signals from a miniature metalens. \end{itemize}
+We evaluate our approach in both simulated and physical experiments, demonstrating consistent improvement over state-of-the-art metric monocular depth estimators.
+Notably, we achieve performance comparable to PromptDA~\cite{lin2025prompting}, which relies on LiDAR as an auxiliary sensor.
+Our method also outperform depth-from-defocus baselines~\cite{ikoma2021depth,splitaperturecameras} in simulation, with ablation study verifying that both the optical frontend and the pretrained model backend drive the performance gains.
+These results underscore the potential of metalens in depth perception and its applicability to VR/AR, miniature robotics, medical endoscopy, and other embedded 3D vision systems.
+In summary, we make the following contributions:

+\begin{itemize} \item We introduce a new approach for physically grounded monocular depth estimation with birefringent metalens, featuring an input adaptation strategy that enables direct fine-tuning of a DFM. \item We present a disocclusion-aware optical forward model that accurately captures the image formation of asymmetric PSFs, paired with polarization-aware augmentation for improved simulation-to-real transfer. \item We demonstrate an integrated hardware-software depth sensing system, achieving highly accurate metric depth through the synergy of physical optical grounding and learned depth priors. \end{itemize}